dominodatalab/domino-code-assist-docs/docs/index.md

 <!-- This video shows how to

-  * Initialize the assistant
+  * Initialize the Low Code Assistant™
-  * Open the *'Load data'* UI from the Assistant
+  * Open the *'Load data'* UI from the Low Code Assistant™
   * Navigate to the `titanic.csv` file.
   * Click the file, to generate the `Pandas` code
  -->